X1AOX1A/Demos/InstructBLIP/blip2_instruct/README.md

 bash train/train_caption_coco.sh
 ```

-- It may take 5 hours on 4 40GB A100 GPUs.
+- It may take 5 hours on 4 40GB A100 GPUs (with frozen VIT).

-- output: (with bug)
+- results (with bug):

     ```shell
     {"test":